Some Types of PI:

 People with selective IgA deficiency are at a higher risk of infection.
 The experiences of IgA deficiency can vary greatly.
 Many adults and children with selective IgA deficiency go undiagnosed because they are never sick enough to see a doctor, while others may develop more severe or recurring problems.

-Some symptoms of selective IgA deficiency may include:
+Some selective IgA deficiency symptoms may include:

 - Repeated ear infections